omergal99/react-music-world/README.md

 After that install node modules:
 ### `yarn`

-And then we can run the Chat:
+And then we can run the App:
 ### `yarn start`

-Run the server for the chat to work:
-### `node server.js`